Skip to main content

 Singapore Work Visas for Trainees and Students

-- Training Employment Pass: for foreign nationals undergoing training for up to three months.
+• Training Employment Pass: for foreign nationals undergoing training for a limited period.

 Short-term Work Passes for Singapore

-- Limited work options for foreign students under a Study Visa.
+• Limited work options may apply for foreign students under student pass rules.

-Foreign workers must secure a job in Singapore before applying for a work visa.
-Employers or Employment Agencies handle visa applications through the MOM’s EP Online service.
-The process involves submitting an application, obtaining In-Principle Approval (IPA) or Rejection letters, traveling to Singapore, and obtaining the final work Pass.
-Certain professional and skilled workers can bring family members through the Dependent’s Pass, while others may use the Long Term Visit Pass (LTVP).
+Foreign workers must secure a job in Singapore before applying for a work pass.
+Employers or Employment Agencies handle applications through MOM’s systems.
+The process involves submitting an application, obtaining In-Principle Approval or rejection, traveling to Singapore where relevant, and obtaining the final work pass.
+Certain pass holders can bring family members through a Dependant’s Pass or Long-Term Visit Pass, subject to MOM criteria.

 EOR Solutions in Singapore